MosGeo/ParticlePack/README.md

 ## Getting started

 The compiled version uses a parameter file to define the simulation parameters.
+It can run on a Windows machine.
 The source code can be ran inside Unity and the same parameters can be modified in the platform.
+The source code can be compiled on Windows, Mac, or Linux.
 Please check the [Wiki Page](https://github.com/MosGeo/ParticlePack/wiki) for detailed information.

 ## Post processing
 To create a binary image from the output, Matlab code is provided in the "Post Processing" folder.